-From 1 July 2016, the Australian Government will be incorporating the Australian Made, Australian Grown kangaroo logo into a new country of origin label, which will be mandatory for most Australian food products sold in Australia.
+From July 1, 2016, the Australian Government incorporated the Australia Made Campaign Ltd’s (AMCL) Australian Made, Australian Grown (AMAG) kangaroo logo into a new country of origin label, which, on July 1, 2018, became mandatory for most Australian food products sold in Australia.

-Businesses will have two years from 1 July 2016 to 30 June 2018 to comply with the new requirements.
+Businesses had two years (from July 1, 2016 to June 30, 2018) to comply with the new requirements.
 Any labels applied to food products after this date will need to comply with new country of origin labelling requirements.

-From 1 July 2016, the Australian Made Campaign will no longer issue new licences for food products to use the logo as a country of origin certification trade mark in Australia.
+Since July 1, 2016, Australia Made has not issued new licences for food products to use the logo as a country of origin certification trade mark in Australia.

-AMCL will continue to renew existing licences during the two-year transition period until businesses adopt the new labels.
+Australia Made continued to renew existing licences during the two-year transition period until businesses adopted the new labels.

 It is important to note that the new labelling requirements are not mandated for exported food products.
-Businesses wishing to use the AMAG logo on exported food have the option of using the new labels or using the logo under a licence with AMCL.
+Businesses wishing to use the AMAG logo on exported food have the option of using the new labels or using the logo under a licence with Australia Made.

-The Australian Government will be funding the ACCC to manage compliance of the new country-of-origin labels for food products.
+The Australian Government is funding the ACCC to manage compliance of the new country of origin labels for food products.